 Do you need to repair lawn patches?
-Has your lawn suddenly gone from looking like a lovely green carpet to a brown and green patchwork quilt, either from children having fun, animals running around or just from general over use?
-Never fear, here we explain how you can repair your lawn patches quickly and easily.
+Has your lawn suddenly gone from looking like a lovely green carpet to a brown and green patchwork quilt, either from children having fun, animals running around or just from general overuse?
+Are you unsure about what Lawn care you need?
+Never fear, below we explain how you can repair your lawn patches quickly and easily.

-If you only have a few small patches to repair, then the best way is to sow some grass seed, making sure you pick the right seed for your lawn needs.
-There are various types of grass seed available to purchase, which are suitable for a number of situations:
+If you only have a few small patches to repair, then the best way is to sow some grass seed, making sure you pick the right seed for your lawns needs.
+There are various types of grass seed available to purchase, which are suitable for a number of lawn care needs:

 Keep your lawn in tip-top condition by applying a combined feed, weed and moss control, once the grass is established (over 6 months).

 Give your lawn a feed throughout the spring and summer, keep it strong and healthy for the colder months that follow.

 You can purchase lawn care products that contain everything you need, all you need to do is prepare the area, apply and water in, which makes the job quick and easy.